ibm-ecosystem-engineering/envizi-workshop-2024/123-Capture-data-through-Account-Setup-and-Data-Load-Template/readme.md

 ## 6. Close the issue

-You can go ahead and close the issue raised.
+The user with the System Admin / General user with Issue manager role can verify the status of the issue and  take it to closure.

 1. Open the issue by navigating `Monitor` -> `All Issues` -> Select `issue`